nmiguelmoura/ML-charityML/README.md

 ## Project: Finding Donors for CharityML

 ### Exercise
-This project is an exercise from Udacity Nanodegree Machine Leraning program.
+This project is part of Udacity Nanodegree Machine Learning program.

 ### Install